AntonyPss/Music-Ui/README.md

 - **Minimalist Design**: Following a simple yet functional aesthetic, the interface integrates seamlessly with Minecraft’s visual style, maintaining aesthetic cohesion in the game.

+- **Ui Themes:** I will soon be working on another new style for the pack so only the normal style will remain as default.

 ## 🎶 Default Songs Included
 - **PHONK (200MG)** - Deha Inc.
 - **WHY NOT** - Ghostface Playa